nocobase/docs/docs/en-US/handbook/security.md

 By default, user Tokens are stored in the browser's LocalStorage.
 After closing the browser page and opening it again, if the Token is still valid, the user does not need to log in again.

 If you want users to log in again every time they enter the page, you can set the environment variable `API_CLIENT_STORAGE_TYPE=sessionStorage` to save the user Token to the browser's SessionStorage, so as to achieve the purpose of users logging in again every time they open the page.

+### Root User

+When NocoBase is initially installed, the application will initialize a root user.
+It is recommended that users modify the root user's information by setting system environment variables to avoid malicious exploitation.

+- `INIT_ROOT_USERNAME` - root username
+- `INIT_ROOT_EMAIL` - root user email
+- `INIT_ROOT_PASSWORD` - root user password, please set a strong password.

+During subsequent use of the system, it is recommended that users set up and use other administrator accounts, and avoid directly using the root user to operate the application.

 ### Password Policy